 Dan Messer, Hispanic Ministries Leader

 After graduation we served with FBM in South America for 8 and half years.
-I have pastored churches in S.C., in Texas., and N.C. retired from the pastorate July 31,2005 for one month.
-Then I began working for the GBA September 1, 2005.
+I have pastored churches in S.C., Texas., and N.C. and retired from the pastorate July 31,2005.
+After being retired from ministry for one month, I began working for the GBA September 1, 2005.
 I have thoroughly enjoyed working and ministering with the Hispanic community.

-The ministry with Hispanic community entails an array of responsibilities.
-I work as liaison between GBA, SCBC, and the churches.
-I assist with immigration issues, looks for leaders and workers, leadership training, and locate partnering American churches to sponsor or provide space for a Hispanic group.
-Some of the goals for 2017 are: start 2 new Bible study group along the White Horse Road corridor, help 2 Hispanic group constitute to churches, continue to study and improve Spanish, visit each of the existing groups 3 times during the year, and have accountability meetings with each Hispanic leader.
+The ministry with the Hispanic community entails an array of responsibilities.
+I work as liaison between GBA, SBC, and the churches.
+I assist with immigration issues, look for leaders and workers, provide leadership training, and locate partnering American churches to sponsor or provide space for a Hispanic group.
+Some of the goals for 2018 are: start 2 new Bible study group along the White Horse Road corridor, help 2 Hispanic group constitute to churches, continue to study and improve Spanish, visit each of the existing groups 3 times during the year, and have accountability meetings with each Hispanic leader.